|Nutritional Guidelines (per serving)|

 - 1 tablespoon rapeseed oil (or vegetable oil)

-- 1 small onion, peeled and finely chopped
+- 1 small onion (peeled and finely chopped)

-- 1 tbsp mild curry paste
+- 1 tablespoon mild curry paste

-- 1 tsp tomato puree
+- 1 teaspoon tomato puree

-- 1 tbsp red wine
+- 1 tablespoon red wine

 - 1 bay leaf

-- Sea salt and black pepper
+- Salt and black pepper

-- 1 tsp sugar
+- 1 teaspoon sugar

-- 2 tbsp toasted flaked almonds
+- 2 tablespoons flaked almonds (toasted)

-- Remove from the heat and add the tomato puree, red wine, chicken stock and bay leaf, season well with sea salt and black pepper and bring to the boil.
+Remove the pan from the heat and add the tomato puree, red wine, chicken stock and bay leaf.
+Season with sea salt and black pepper and bring to the boil.